 Each night you go to sleep (after several days go by) you are presented with the only real gameplay here which is annoying platforming on confusing “maps” to find four band members to complete the dream sequence.
 You go through five of these maps and they are boring and a chore to navigate and feel like forced gameplay.
 Outside of these sequences, there’s nothing but text and story.
 I really think this should have been a visual novel or just an animated cartoon rather than a game.

 The actual relevancy of the title only comes into play during the last half-hour of the game and it’s forgettable and almost feels forced compared to the day-to-day struggles of the characters which are more interesting.
 I like how the game is written and the characters it portrays, but if you’re going to make this a game actually give me a game to play.
 I started getting bored towards the end and just wanted the entire game to end.

 That’s not to say I didn’t enjoy this game, but the praise it is given is a little ridiculous.
 It doesn’t do anything special in its own genre and as a game itself, it’s barely that.
-I can only recommend this game to hardcore adventure game or visual novel fans who are okay going through hours of text and dialog with almost zero gameplay.
-It’s a great time killer and a fun way to burn away a lazy weekend afternoon, but nothing more than that and there is no memorable story to care away from this.
+I can only recommend this game to hardcore adventure games or visual novel fans who are okay going through hours of text and dialog with almost zero gameplay.
+It’s a great time killer and a fun way to burn away a lazy weekend afternoon, but nothing more than that, and there is no memorable story to care away from this.